ibm-cloud-docs/logs-router/conref.md

 ## Reused definitions
 {: #conref_defs}

 A tenant is the account-specific configuration of {{site.data.keyword.logs_routing_full_notm}} running within a region.
-The tenant configuration includes the target definition.
+The tenant configuration includes 1 or more target definitions.
 The target defines where the logs are routed.
 {: note}
 {: #tenant_definition_note}

 A tenant is the account-specific configuration of {{site.data.keyword.logs_routing_full_notm}} running within a region.
-The tenant configuration includes the target definition.
+The tenant configuration includes 1 or more target definitions.
 The target defines where the logs are routed.
 {: #tenant_definition-paragraph}